Lesson Plan

 For Teachers 4th - 6th

-Students investigate apples.
-In this reading comprehension instructional activity, students read a book about apples then compare and contrast, make graphs, distinguish between fact and fiction and work in groups.
-Students...
+Learners investigate apples.
+In this reading comprehension activity, students read a book about apples then compare and contrast, make graphs, distinguish between fact and fiction and work in groups.
+Learners work in...

 Lesson Plan